lucasmfaria/image_classifier/README.md

 - [X] Script to save the last trained model with test statistics
 - [X] Create user interface to train, test, predict and serve model (need to improve)
 - [X] Create unit tests (need to improve)
+- [X] Added support for Streamlit web application to control the parameters
 - [ ] Create API for model serving/deploy
 - [ ] User dynaconf library to centralize application configurations
 - [ ] Save "class_names" after training as model configuration